-The primary responsibility of the Essex County Vocational Schools is to provide an educational program that enables students and staff to reach their full potential.
+The primary responsibility of the Essex County Schools of Technology district is to provide an educational program that enables students and staff to reach their full potential.
 The roles of the stakeholders in this mentoring process are outlined below.

 ScIP Committee